karambir/taman/README.md

 - minify css files
 - supports Google Analytics or custom analytics script
 - custom list of links
-- social links with FontAwesome4
+- social links with FontAwesome 6
 - a custom favicon and logo urls
 - no custom menu
 - support canonical urls
+- built with Bootstrap 5

 ## INSTALL